The existence of tomorrow is the biggest hurdle many of us face in achieving our dreams and accomplishing our goals.

 Before your head hits your pillow tonight, plan – specifically – what you are going to do tomorrow.

-Not generally (I’m going to work on that blog I’ve always wanted to start), but specifically (I am going to make a list of 5 possible blog titles).
+Not generally (I’m going to work on that blog I’ve always wanted to start), but specifically (I am going to make a list of 5 possible blog post titles).

 What are you going to do (do – as in a verb – what specific action are you going to take?)